Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 * When there are 2 or more pages in the hierarchy
 * When it's necessary to inform users of where they are
-* When users need a quick and easy way to navigate back to high-level pages
+* When users need a quick and efficient way to navigate back to high-level pages

 <br>

 ### Why do we use Breadcrumbs

-* Simple, efficient, easy navigation within the application
+* Quick, efficient, and straightforward navigation within the application
 * Fast navigation: one-click access to get to a higher-level page
 * Informs the user of their location in relation to other pages